Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 Start by repeating:

-‘React must be in scope in order to use it!’
+1. ‘React must be in scope in order to use it!’

-Import React first before you do anything else.
+2. Import React first before you do anything else.

 Instead of the class-based approach previously used for your `App` component, the `Title` component will be your very first functional one.
 Define a functional component as just that, a function.

 However, rather than define a function and then set it as the default export, do so in one line:

+:writing_hand:

+**Title.jsx**

 ```
 export default props => <h1>Welcome to Software Development</h1>;